The Breadwinner (2017 film)

-The Breadwinner is a 2017 animated drama film from Irish animation studio Cartoon Saloon.
-Based on the 2001 novel, it was directed by Nora Twomey.
+The Breadwinner is a 2017 adult animated drama film directed by Nora Twomey, and written by Anita Doron and Deborah Ellis, based on the 2001 novel by Ellis.
 The film was an international co-production between Canada, the Republic of Ireland and Luxembourg.

-The film had its world premiere at the 2017 Toronto International Film Festival on 8 September, 2017 and received a limited release on 17 November.
+The film had its world premiere at the 2017 Toronto International Film Festival on 8 September 2017 and received a limited release on 17 November.
 It received positive reviews from critics and received a nomination for Best Animated Feature at the 90th Academy Awards.